wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 does not affect correctness).
 Flag `handle` is also set to `true`, indicating that the event is potentially ordered before the concurrent event.

+In the case of `S_Inv` and `SM_Inv`, since an invalidation is already going on, the `Inv` can only be ordered after the concurrent event.
+In this case, an MSHR entry is allocated at the front entry by calling `allocateMSHR()` with `pos` being zero.
+After the current invalidation completes, the `retry()` method called in `handleAckInv()` will then schedule the current `Inv` for execution, meaning that the `Inv` is still ordered before the event that caused the invalidation.

+In the case of transient and stable `I` states, the `Inv` will be ignored, and `I_B` will just directly transit to `I`.